nerves-networking/vintage_net_wifi/README.md

 })
 ```

-Note that the example mesh configuration does not contain ip address settings.
-All standard
+Note that the example mesh configuration does not contain IP address settings.
-ip schemes are acceptable, but which one to use depends on the network configuration.
-The
+All standard IP schemes are acceptable, but which one to use depends on the
-simplest way to test the mesh network is have every node configure a static
+network configuration.
+The simplest way to test the mesh network is to have
-predictable ip address.
-DHCP will also work, but this forces a "client/server" configuration
+every node configure a static predictable IP address.
+DHCP will also work, but
-meaning that nodes joining the network will need to decide if they should be a dhcp server or
+this forces a "client/server" configuration meaning that nodes joining the
+network will need to decide if they should be a DHCP server or client.
-client.

 ## Properties

-In addition to the common `vintage_net` properties for all interface types, this technology reports the following:
+In addition to the common `vintage_net` properties for all interface types, this
+technology reports the following:

 Property        | Values           | Description
  -------------- | ---------------- | -----------